AKHIL572/house-price-prediction/README.md

-🏡 House Price Prediction Using Machine Learning

-A complete end–to–end data science project involving data cleaning, exploratory data analysis (EDA), feature engineering, model training, hyperparameter tuning, model evaluation, and predictions using a Random Forest Regressor.

-📌 Project Overview

-This project aims to build a machine learning model that can accurately predict housing prices based on important features such as square footage, number of bedrooms, bathrooms, location coordinates, and property characteristics.

-The workflow includes:

-Data cleaning & preprocessing

-Exploratory data analysis (EDA)

-Feature scaling

-Model training using Random Forest

-Hyperparameter tuning

-Feature importance analysis

-Model evaluation

-Saving the model, scaler, and column structure

-Predicting new unseen data

-This repository contains all the required code, model files, and results.

-📂 Project Structure
-House-Price-Prediction-Project/
-│
-├── data/
-│   ├── cleaned_dataset.csv
-│   ├── (optional) original_dataset.csv
-│
-├── models/
-│   ├── best_model.pkl
-│   ├── scaler.pkl
-│   ├── columns.pkl
-│
-├── notebooks/
-│   ├── house_hold.ipynb
-│
-├── results/
-│   ├── actual_vs_predicted.csv
-│
-├── scripts/
-│   ├── predict_new.py   (optional)
-│
-├── README.md
-├── requirements.txt
-└── .gitignore

-🧹 Data Preparation

-The dataset undergoes the following cleaning steps:

-Handling missing values

-Converting data types

-Outlier removal

-Scaling numerical features using StandardScaler

-Renaming and organizing columns

-Preparing train–test splits

-The cleaned dataset is stored as:

-➡️ cleaned_dataset.csv

-📊 Exploratory Data Analysis

-The notebook includes visualizations such as:

-Distribution plots

-Histograms

-Boxplots

-Correlation heatmap

-Scatterplots

-Price trends

-Location-based patterns (lat/long)

-EDA helps identify feature relationships, patterns, and outliers.

-🤖 Model Development

-A Random Forest Regressor was chosen based on performance after testing multiple algorithms.

-✔ Training steps include:

-Splitting into train & test

-Scaling selected numerical features

-Hyperparameter tuning

-Cross-validation

-Model evaluation metrics

-The following files are saved:

-best_model.pkl → trained Random Forest model

-scaler.pkl → StandardScaler fitted on training data

-columns.pkl → ensures correct feature order during prediction

-📈 Model Evaluation

-The evaluation was performed on test data and results stored in:

-➡️ actual_vs_predicted.csv

-This file contains:

-Actual prices

-Predicted prices

-Error difference

-All original feature values (after inverse scaling)

-Metrics used:

-Mean Absolute Error (MAE)

-Mean Squared Error (MSE)

-Root Mean Squared Error (RMSE)

-R² Score

-🧠 Feature Importance

-Feature importance was extracted from the Random Forest model to identify which factors influence house pricing the most.

-🛠 Technologies Used
+# 🏡 House Price Prediction – Machine Learning Project
+### 📘 Overview

+This project is a complete end-to-end House Price Prediction System built using machine learning.
+It demonstrates the full workflow followed in real-world data science projects — from data cleaning to model training, evaluation, and prediction.

+The goal of this project is to predict house prices based on features such as number of bedrooms, bathrooms, square footage, location, and more.

+### 📁 Project Structure
+Section	Description
+1️⃣ Data Cleaning & Preprocessing	Cleaned the raw dataset by fixing missing values, converting data types, handling duplicates, and preparing features.
+2️⃣ Exploratory Data Analysis (EDA)	Performed statistical summaries and visual exploration to understand patterns, trends, and correlations.
+3️⃣ Feature Engineering	Extracted useful features, encoded categorical values, scaled numeric fields, and prepared data for modeling.
+4️⃣ Model Training	Trained multiple ML models and evaluated them using metrics like RMSE, MAE, and R² score.
+5️⃣ Model Selection	Selected the Random Forest Regressor as the best model and saved it (best_rf_model.pkl).
+6️⃣ Model Evaluation	Compared Actual vs Predicted values and computed error metrics.
+Saved results in actual_vs_predicted.csv.
+7️⃣ Deployment-Ready Artifacts	Exported scaler.pkl, columns.pkl, and the trained model for real-world use.
+### 📦 Dataset Files
+##### File	Description
+original_dataset.csv	Raw dataset before cleaning cleaned_data.csv	Dataset after preprocessing actual_vs_predicted.csv	Model predictions vs actual values with errors best_rf_model.pkl	Final trained Random Forest model scaler.pkl	Scaler used for numeric feature normalization columns.pkl	Stores the order of feature columns
+### 📊 Model Performance
+Metric	Value
+RMSE	Computed using test data
+MAE	Computed using test data
+R² Score	Shows how well the model fits the data

+### ✅ Best Model: Random Forest Regressor
+It delivered the best accuracy and lowest error among the tested models.

+### 📉 Actual vs Predicted Analysis

+A detailed CSV (actual_vs_predicted.csv) includes:

+Actual house prices

+Predicted house prices

+Absolute error

+Percentage error

+This helps visualize model performance and identify under- or over-estimations.

+### 🧮 Technologies Used

 Python

-Pandas

-NumPy
+Pandas, NumPy

 Scikit-learn

-Matplotlib

-Seaborn
+Matplotlib, Seaborn

 Jupyter Notebook

-Random Forest Regression

-🏁 Final Output

-The project successfully builds a robust model capable of predicting house prices with high accuracy and exports:

-A trained Random Forest model

-Scaler and column pipeline
+Pickle (for model export)

+### 🎯 Key Learnings

+How to clean and preprocess real-world datasets

+How to build and evaluate ML regression models

+How to save models and related artifacts for deployment

+How to compare actual vs predicted values

+How to document a full ML project professionally

+### 🚀 How to Use the Project

+Clone this repository

+Open the Jupyter Notebook

+Run all cells to see the complete workflow

+Use the saved model files for prediction in external scripts

+### 📎 Appendix

+This repository contains:

+Notebook source code

+Cleaned dataset

+Trained model files

-Evaluation results
+Actual vs predicted results

-Prediction script

-Visual insights through EDA
+Visual charts generated during EDA